YazeedMusallam/Riyadh-food-reviews-classification-using-machine-learning/readme.md

 ## Scope of the work
 Sample size:

->  Apporx 270 resturents with 100k reviews.
+>  Apporx.
+270 restaurants with 100k reviews.

 > Only riyadh city will be involved in this project.